-Work safety training is mandatory for all employees and is available in various formats, such as e-learning courses and illness since the company was founded in 2006.
+Work safety training is mandatory for all employees and is available in various formats, such as e-learning courses and on-the-job sessions.

-on-the-job sessions.
 Workers who are not directly employed by delfort, like contractors and external workers, are briefed on potential risks and hazards through safety instructions before starting work.
 Safety training is also a key part of the onboarding process for all new delfort employees.